 This would help to ensure that the shared spectrum is being used effectively and efficiently, and would mean that if a user no longer transmits in their assigned frequency in a particular place, this would automatically become available again for other users.

 Therefore, there may be changes to Ofcom’s licencing in the future if a DSA approach is deemed appropriate.
+If a DSA approach is introduced in the shared access bands, the first come, first served principle will remain.

 However, at this time the DSA concept is embedded in UK Shared Access licences as follows: